 Visitors are instead provided with a square of paper and a pen and are told to thumb-tack their messages onto a bulletin board, titled the "Leave Your Message Wall."
 These, too, are evidently cycled away frequently, so don't expect your message to be seen by too many people (except the archivist who keystrokes it into a database).

-The ranger on duty at the Wall of Names told us that some examples of the spontaneous, personal tributes from the old, improvised memorial had been kept, and would have been put on display in the new Flight 93 National Memorial Visitor Center (Which should open in 2015, maybe).
-Then those tributes were destroyed in a mysterious fire at the Memorial on Oct.
+The ranger on duty at the Wall of Names told us that some examples of the spontaneous, personal tributes from the old, improvised memorial had been kept, and would have been put on display in the new Flight 93 National Memorial Visitor Center that opened on Sep.
+11, 2015 -- but they were destroyed in a mysterious fire at the Memorial on Oct.
 3, 2014, which also claimed the personal items of the passengers and crew, and the American flag flown over the US Capitol on Sep.
 11, 2001.

 According to the ranger, visitors ask all the time where the plane crashed and why a flag doesn't mark the spot.
 In fact, the memorial's designer -- Paul Murdoch Architects of Los Angeles, whose proposal was chosen over 1,100 others -- didn't want to mark the spot at all, and only later agreed to mark it with a large rock that was found elsewhere on the property.

 The Wall of Names is the most memorable feature of the Memorial, made of 40 individual slabs, each engraved with the name of a Flight 93 passenger or crew member (the four passenger/terrorists are not included).
 The wall follows the flight path of Flight 93, although its exact trajectory when it hit at 563 mph may have differed slightly.
 At one end of the wall is the faux-distressed wooden "Ceremonial Gate."
 It looks out of place, like something from a Conan the Barbarian movie.